Muts256/Scenarios/W4_Suspected_Ransomware.md

    * Sustained CPU usage at this level is consistent with an intensive encryption, compression, or file-transformation process.

+#### Escalate

+With strong evidence of potentially destructive malicious activity on a critical file server.
+At this point, notify the response team and SOC lead

 #### Contextual Consideration

 The scheduled archiving rollout is relevant context and should be investigated.
 However, it should **not override the security telemetry**.